alxfed/alxfed.github.io/_posts/2023-07-17-Name-your-new-profession.markdown

 requires a miniscule detail... the name of my future profession/occupation.
-It's hard to expect this name to be invented by the 'founding fathers' of Large Language Models and 'AI startups', most of them (besides a handful) do not possess the necessary level of mental development to invent a term of this degree of generality, the "handful" is busy with working really hard.
+It's hard to expect this name to be invented by the 'founding fathers' of Large Language Models and 'AI startups', most of them (besides a handful) do not possess the necessary level of mental development to invent a term of this degree of generality, the "handful" is busy with working really hard on what they want.
-The working name for this profession that the daring programmers have assigned to themselves was 'prompt engineer', which I consider to be technical, demeaning and offensive.
+The working name for this profession that the daring programmers have assigned to themselves was 'prompt engineer', which I consider to be technical, demeaning and very offensive 'name' for a person who possesses the ability to come up with the methodologically, philosiphically and linguistically 'right' questions and elucidate the vague and contradictory responses of the 'AI' for human consumers of its' all-enveloping 'wisdom' based on misappropriated knowledge of the humankind.
 So, as it turns out, not only you have to change profession several times, but (!!!):
 ### You have to invent the name of your next profession!
 &nbsp;&nbsp;&nbsp;&nbsp;Yes!
 It looks like going forward you will have to invent a name for your